twolodzko/tymwol.github.io/ml-checklist.md

 *[Lean Startup][lean] has introduced the idea of the [minimum viable product (MVP)][mvp], the simplest solution that "does the job".
-Before building a full-blown machine learning model, first try the cheap and easy solution like rule-based system, decision tree, linear regression, etc. This would help with framing the problem, can be used to gather initial feedback ("is this what you need?"), and would serve as a baseline.
+Before building a full-blown machine learning model, first try the cheap and easy solution like rule-based system, decision tree, linear regression, etc. This would help with framing the problem, can be [used to gather initial feedback][ml-product] ("is this what you need?"), and would serve as a baseline.
 Emmanuel Ameisen makes similar points in [his book][ml-powered], and in [this blog post][solve-nlp], there's also a nice [talk about the baselines][baselines].*